 - Sow the wildflower seed either by hand or with a seed spreader.
 We recommend sowing the wildflower seed at a rate of 5g per m2 of soil.
 If using a spreader, please contact your manufacturer for the correct setting.

-- Cover the newly seeded area of your garden with netting to protect from birds and cats.
+- Cover the newly seeded area of your garden with netting to protect from birds.

 - Ensure the soil is kept moist during hot, dry periods for the best germination.

 - After you have prepared the soil we recommend allowing the soil to settle for up to 6 weeks.
-This also allows any weed seeds to germinate, which can then be removed with a hoe or weed killer.
+This also allows any weed seeds to germinate, which can then be removed.

 - For best growth it’s important that the soil is warm and doesn’t dry out.
 Ensure you water the soil regularly particularly if there is a hot spell.

-- Heavy Clay Soil Wildflower – a selection of UK native wildflowers suited to grow in clay soils, also contains complimenting arable grasses.
+- Heavy Clay Soil Wildflower (includes grass) – contains UK native annual and perennial wildflowers that thrive in clay soils, also contains complimenting arable grasses.

 - Sandy Soil Wildflower (includes grass) – contains UK native annual and perennial wildflowers that thrive in sandy soils, also contains complimenting arable grasses.